Product Serialisation: A Practical Guide for Manufacturers

 Step 2: Encode in QR at the Production Line

-The serial number needs to be encoded into a GS1 Digital Link QR code.
-This is not a plain-text QR — it follows a structured URL format (https://id.gs1.org/01/[GTIN]/21/[serial]) that any GS1-compliant resolver can interpret.
+Each serial number is encoded into a GS1 Digital Link QR code following a structured URL format (https://id.gs1.org/01/[GTIN]/21/[serial]) that any GS1-compliant resolver can interpret.
+The QR is generated at the point of production, tied to that specific unit.

-Inline printing generates and prints the QR code in real time at the packaging station.
-This is the gold standard — zero lag between production and labelling, full sync between physical unit and digital record.
-It requires integration between your line control system and a thermal inkjet or laser printer.
-Setup cost is higher, but this is the approach that scales cleanly.
+Inline printing generates and prints the QR in real time at the packaging station — zero lag, full sync between physical unit and digital record.
+It requires integration between your line control system and a thermal inkjet or laser printer, and is the approach that scales most cleanly.

-Offline/print-and-apply pre-prints serialised labels in batches and applies them at packaging — either manually or via automated applicators.
-Lower integration complexity, but introduces a risk of label/unit mismatch if controls are not tight.
-Suitable for lower volumes or where inline integration is not feasible in the short term.
+Offline/print-and-apply pre-prints serialised labels in batches, applied manually or via automated applicators.
+Lower integration complexity, but introduces a label/unit mismatch risk if controls are not tight.
+Suitable for lower volumes or where inline integration is not yet feasible.

-The choice between inline and offline typically comes down to line speed and existing infrastructure.
-Both can be made to work; the critical requirement in either case is that the label cannot be separated from the unit it was assigned to.
+The critical requirement in either case: the label cannot be separated from the unit it was assigned to.

 Step 3: Link to the Database